Webpage created: September 15, 2019

-Messrs Levy & Sloggett Ltd, pawnbrokers and jewellers, was located at 190 Union Street, Plymouth, before the Second World War and at 32 Royal Parade therafter.
+Messrs Levy and Sloggett Limited, pawnbrokers and jewellers, was located at 190 Union Street, Plymouth, before the Second World War and at 32 Royal Parade thereafter.

 Abraham Levy was born in 1775 in Penzance, Cornwall, to Mr Barnet Levy and his wife, formerly Miss Esther Elias.
 He married Miss Zipporah Benjamins circa 1810.
 She had been born in Plymouth in 1787.

 The business has always claimed in its advertising that it was founded in 1812 and in that year Markes Levy was born in Plymouth.
 He was followed by Aaron Levy in 1816, Caroline Levy in 1820 and Rebecca Levy in 1826.

 According to an 1814 directory Mr Levy was a slopseller and watchmaker living in Southside Street, Plymouth.
 By 1822 he was listed as a pawnbroker.
 In 1830 his address was shown as 42 Southside Street.

 Mr Abraham Levy died in Plymouth in 1834 and his widow, Zipporah, with the help of their eldest daughter, 20-years-old Caroline, continued to run the business.

 At the time of the census in 1841 Mr Markes or Mark Levy, silversmith, was recorded as being with Mr Limon Woolf at his home in Market Jew Street, Penzance, Cornwall.
 His mother was staying nearby with the Joseph family.
 This was clearly in preparation for the marriage of Mr Markes Levy to Miss Bella Woolf on June 9th 1841.